Le-Jared/Swift/README.md

 # Swift-Projects
-A bunch of Swift Projects
+A bunch of Swift Projects built to practice IOS Development

 ## Joke Telling Bot
 A full-fledged Joke Telling Robot Mobile App using Text to Speech APIs, which can be applied to both web apps and mobile apps.